 1. Standardizing Data Requirements and Processes

 The foundation of effective credentialing begins with standardization.
-Currently, each payer often maintains unique data requirements and verification standards, forcing providers to navigate a maze of inconsistent expectations.
+Currently, each payer often maintains unique data requirements and verification standards, forcing providers to manage inconsistent expectations.

 When Texas implemented standardized credentialing forms through state legislation, it reduced provider application processing time by 33% and decreased administrative costs by 24% for participating health systems.